dnsimple/dnsimple-python/CONTRIBUTING.md

 make test
 ```

+When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-python/actions).

 ## Changelog

 We follow the [Common Changelog](https://common-changelog.org/) format for changelog entries.

-## Testing

-Submit unit tests for your changes.
-You can test your changes on your machine by [running the test suite](#testing).

-When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-python/actions).